 speedtest-cli without the

-And to see the full range of options available with the tool —there are lots— run the
+To see the full range of options available with the tool —there are lots— run the

 speedtest-cli -h command to crib the man page.